open-spaced-repetition/fsrs4anki-helper/README.md

 ![](https://github.com/user-attachments/assets/3d1a9865-654d-4074-8eb5-2f905a4fdf69)

-The Steps Stats are based on the cards from the selected deck or collection that were first reviewed in the last 1 month/year or deck life and have at least two reviews.
+The Steps Stats are based on cards that were first reviewed in the last 1 month/year or deck life and have at least two reviews.
+When a deck is selected, FSRS Helper aggregates over all decks that use the same preset.
+When the whole collection is selected, it keeps the whole-collection scope.

 These stats are helpful for fine-tuning your (re)learning steps to achieve your desired retention in the short-term reviews.